prabhuignoto/react-chrono-docs/docs/features/flip-layout.md

 # Flip Layout

-The `flipLayout` prop allows you to flip the layout of the timeline in both `vertical` and `vertical_alternating` modes.
-By default, the timeline is displayed in a left-to-right format, with the timeline events displayed from left to right.
-However, in some cases, it may be necessary to display the timeline from right to left, such as in right-to-left (RTL) layouts.
+The `flipLayout` prop provides the ability to reverse the orientation of the timeline in `VERTICAL` and `VERTICAL_ALTERNATING` modes.
+This is particularly useful for right-to-left (RTL) language support or when a reversed chronological display is preferred.

+By default, timelines are rendered left-to-right (or top-to-bottom for vertical modes).
+Enabling `flipLayout` reverses this orientation.

 ## Usage

+To flip the timeline layout, add the `flipLayout` boolean prop to the `<Chrono>` component and set it to `true`.

 ```jsx
 import React from 'react';